hungrybluedev/whisker/README.md

 v install --git https://github.com/hungrybluedev/whisker
 ```

+This should install in `hungrybluedev.whisker` first and then relocate it
-Now, in your project, you can `import hungrybluedev.whisker` and use _whisker_
+to `whisker`.
+Now, in your project, you can `import whisker` and use _whisker_
 right away!

 ## Usage